|Date of Publication:||September 2016|

 - Aims: appropriate to an individual learner or groups of learners

-- Initial Assessment: To establish the learner’s starting point an Initial Assessment is completed either at a 1-1 induction or first class lesson identifying their starting point, any support needs and clarifying course content.
+To establish the learner’s starting point an Initial Assessment is completed either at a 1-1 induction or first class/lesson identifying their starting point, any existing transferable skills, any support needs and clarifying course content.

 Identification of appropriate objectives for the learner is an outcome of the assessment process.
 Depending on the length of the course appropriate medium term objectives may be devised that link well to the long term goals and recorded within the learners’ Individual Learning Plan (ILP).
 These are reviewed and updated as appropriate throughout the learner’s course.